Rose Cut Diamonds: A Guide That Contains Everything You Want to Know

-Diamonds are an everlasting and ever growing gem that will always manage to mark a place in the fashion world.
-Often you’d have heard your mothers and grandmothers fawn over that one ring or pendant fitted with beautiful shiny rock.
+Diamonds are an everlasting and ever-growing gem that will always manage to mark a place in the fashion world.
+Often you’d have heard your mothers and grandmothers fawn over that one ring or pendant fitted with a beautiful shiny rock.

 Most of Y2K and 80s-90s fashion has hit the markets with a great impact.
 Hence, it is no surprise that antique cut diamonds are dominating the modern jewelry scenario.

-Secondly, the rose cut diamond has an elegant, calm and exquisite look as compared to a full cut diamond in all its sparkle.
-Another feature is that rose-cut diamonds carry the weight of the carat all the way on the top.
-It will be viewed bigger than a full cut diamond with the same carat from the top since it has a larger surface area with none of the carat weight stored below the girdle.
+Secondly, the rose cut diamond has an elegant, calm, and exquisite look as compared to a full-cut diamond in all its sparkle.
+Another feature is that rose cut diamonds carry the weight of the carat all the way to the top.
+It will be viewed as bigger than a full-cut diamond with the same carat from the top since it has a larger surface area with none of the carat weight stored below the girdle.

 Origin of Rose cut Diamond

-The Victorian and Georgian Eras marked the first instances of rose-cut diamonds in the 1500s.
+The Victorian Era and Georgian Era marked the first instances of rose cut diamonds in the 1500s.
 They were cut by hand like other antique diamonds and meant to work exquisitely under low light conditions with their wide and large facets.

-Love came to be symbolized with the rose-cut diamond ring.
-As a legend and tradition say, The third finger of the left hand contains a vein that runs directly to the heart.
-It truly makes for a beautiful ring on a wedding day for a partner symbolizing togetherness.
+Love came to be symbolized with the rose cut diamond ring.
+As legend and tradition say, The third finger of the left hand contains a vein that runs directly to the heart.
+It truly makes for a beautiful diamond engagement ring on a wedding day for a partner symbolizing togetherness.

 The narrow crystals are of great use as they are not extensive for other shapes due to their shallow height.
 With its rich history, it is only fair to bring in such an ethereal piece for a major event.
 Rose in itself translates to a symbol of love and romance.

-Coming to the technicalities a lab-grown diamond is created by two processes; 1.HPHT or 2.CVD.
-The only difference is that these methods didn’t follow the natural gemological process but rather a man-made process to create a nice alluring gemstone.
+Coming to the technicalities a lab-grown diamond is created by two processes.
+The only difference is that these methods didn’t follow the natural geological process but rather a man-made process to create a nice alluring Diamond ring.

-Now, why should you buy a lab-grown rose cut diamond?
-Or, why should you buy any lab-grown diamond in general?
+Now, why should you buy a lab grown rose cut diamond?
+Or, why should you buy any lab-grown diamonds in general?
 Well, for starters it is affordable.
 To put it in perspective a man-made diamond will be 25-30% cheaper than a naturally mined diamond.
 But, a man-made diamond will be so identical to a natural diamond that you won’t be able to tell them apart.

 Let’s talk about the color and clarity of rose-cut diamonds!
 How colorless or the degree to which it is white are they?
 What is referred to by the color?

-The color of a diamond or a rose-cut diamond in this case is graded from D (least or almost colorless) to Z (yellow or brownish tint) on the GIA color grading scale.
+The color of a diamond or a rose cut diamond in this case is graded from D (least or almost colorless) to Z (yellow or brownish tint) on the color grading scale.

-Amongst the 4C’s of the diamonds: color, clarity, cut, and carat, color is where the rose-cut diamonds compromise a bit.
+Amongst the 4C’s of the diamonds: color, clarity, cut, and carat, color is where the rose cut diamonds compromise a bit.
 Flexibility with color is present with these types of diamonds.

-Since it has a domed top with a subtle shine, warm tones, and other colors in this palette compliment it the best.
-Different colored diamonds like blue, pink, yellow, green, etc. also go great with rose-cut diamonds.
+Since it has a domed top with a subtle shine, warm tones, and other colors this palette compliment it the best.
+Different colored diamonds like blue, pink, yellow, green, etc. also go great with rose cut diamonds.

 Such a cut brings out the diamond’s color prominently without the distraction of an intense light that comes with other diamond cuts.

-Another imperative part is the clarity of rose-cut diamonds.
-The case with rose cut diamonds is such that blemishes and inclusions are quite visible because of the transparency, high dome, larger and flatter facets of the stone which can be seen thoroughly.
+Another imperative part is the clarity of rose cut diamonds.
+The case with rose cut diamonds is such that blemishes and inclusions are quite visible because of the transparency, high dome, and larger and flatter facets of the stone which can be seen thoroughly.

-Hence, if you are looking for something extremely flawless, look for a higher grade diamond.
-However, the imperfections of stone add to the vintage feel of the diamond.
+Hence, if you are looking for something extremely flawless, look for a higher-grade diamond.
+However, the imperfections of the stone add to the vintage feel of the diamond.
 If that is your style, you can lose clarity.

-There are multiple reasons to invest in a rose cut diamond.
+There are multiple reasons to invest in a rose-cut diamond.
 They are modest in size and price, definitely considered a big gesture of love and romance.
-Are quite transparent than most of the other diamond cuts.
+Are quite more transparent than most of the other diamond cuts.

-Secondly, the price is worth the diamond rather, more diamond than your money.
+Secondly, the price is worth the diamond rather, than more diamonds than your money.
 It does not have a pointed bottom not and the carat weight is distributed making the diamond appear bigger without incurring any extra costs.

-Another thing is that they are still popular however, they are relatively a rare find amongst the modern diamond collections.
+Another thing is that they are still popular however, they are relatively a rare find in modern diamond collections.
 This makes it a much anticipated find for a buyer or collector.

 These rose cut diamonds represent a unique interaction between the light source and the diamond surface.
-The luster provided by the rose-cut diamonds is more subtle than other cuts.
+The luster provided by the rose cut diamonds is more subtle than other cuts.
 It is romantic and elegant.
 It is not a rigid cut and can be customized into different shapes like oval shape, pears shape, round shape, hexagon shape, kite shape, etc.